-With recent record setting years of rainfall and intensifying storms, railroads pair advanced technology with proven strategic protocols to protect employees, ensure network safety and keep customers — and the economy — moving.
+With recent record-setting years of rainfall and intensifying tropical storms, railroads pair advanced technology with proven strategic protocols to protect employees, ensure network safety and keep customers — and the economy — moving.

 Freight railroads operate 24/7 over more than 140,000 miles of track stretching from the great plains to low-lying coastlines, which makes their infrastructure and equipment vulnerable to extreme weather and natural disasters such as flooding.

-According to the U.S. Department of Transportation (DOT), high waters from hurricanes, flash floods and persistent heavy rains are one of the most prominent weather-related concerns railroads face.
-Water can weaken rail budges, wash away the ballast that stabilizes tracks and damage sophisticated railroad signaling systems and electronic trackside equipment — all of which threatens rail service.
+According to the U.S. Department of Transportation (DOT), high waters from hurricanes, tropical storms, flash floods and persistent heavy rains are one of the most prominent weather-related concerns railroads face.
+Water can weaken rail bridges, wash away the ballast that stabilizes tracks and damage sophisticated railroad signaling systems and electronic trackside equipment — all of which threaten rail service.

-The power of water — and the resiliency of railroads — is most clearly seen in the flooding happening now throughout the Midwest where rivers have risen to historic levels in more than 40 locations due to melting snow and ice.
-BNSF and Union Pacific (UP) continue to work day and night to restore service as quickly and safely as possible.
-Collaborating with local and government agencies, the railroads are rerouting shipments, communicating with customers, assessing and repairing damage and supporting local communities.
-For example, BNSF recently used drones to keep employees safe while inspecting bridges and UP used high-rail vehicles to move evacuees out of the Missouri River Valley to a local shelter.
+The power of water — and the resiliency of railroads — is most clearly seen in the flooding that happened in early 2019 throughout the Midwest, where rivers have risen to historic levels in more than 40 locations due to melting snow and ice.
+BNSF and Union Pacific (UP) worked day and night to restore service as quickly and safely as possible.
+Collaborating with local and government agencies, the railroads rerouted shipments, communicated with customers, assessed and repaired damage and supported local communities.
+For example, BNSF used drones to keep employees safe while inspecting bridges and UP used high-rail vehicles to move evacuees out of the Missouri River Valley to a local shelter.

-Railroads are prepared for hurricanes and flooding year-round.
+Railroads are prepared for hurricanes, tropical storms and flooding year-round.

 Although flash floods can happen within a matter of minutes, railroads proactively monitor and prepare their networks for potential water-related risks every day.